There are no fans at the U.S. Open. Unless you count the players in the suites.

 In the meantime, suites have become a popular hangout spot to eat or relax.

 “They have, like, normal water, protective gear, all of the hand sanitizer, alcohol wipes, sanitizing stuff, masks, everything you could possibly think of,” Sloane Stephens said.
 “Then, obviously, we can order food from there.
 We just have our little QR code.
-You press what you want, it comes in like five minutes.
-You can order whatever you want."
+You press what you want.
+It comes in like five minutes.
+You can order whatever you want.”

-If a seeded player loses, their suite is handed down to the next highest ranked player remaining in the draw.
+If a seeded player loses, their suite is handed down to the next highest-ranked player remaining in the draw.
 Players have added personalized touches — Clijsters hung a mini basketball hoop in hers.
-Former Serbian player-turned-coach Janko Tipsarevic spruced up Novak Djokovic and Filip Krajinovic’s suites with a bit of red carpet and some greenery he ordered online.
+Former player-turned-coach Janko Tipsarevic spruced up fellow Serbians Novak Djokovic’s and Filip Krajinovic’s suites with a bit of red carpet and greenery he ordered online.

 Some players are simply passing time and taking in the tennis with little else to do at this year’s U.S. Open, with travel to Manhattan prohibited.
-Other players like to support their friends or countrymen, such as the group of Brits who went out to cheer on Cameron Norrie when he upset Diego Schwartzman in the first round.
+Other players like to support their friends or countrymen, such as the group of Britons who went out to cheer on Cameron Norrie when he upset Diego Schwartzman in the first round.

 Without a real crowd to provide a lift, even a few scattered players can make a difference.